icodejs/clickclack/README.md

 Default: `[]`

-List of characters or key combinations that do not count as user activity.
+List of characters or key combinations that do not constitute user activity.

 ## License